-Stamatis, a Thessaloniki resident, was looking for a creative way to break conventions to achieve societal progress.
+Stamatis Psaroudakis, a Thessaloniki resident, was looking for a creative way to break conventions to achieve societal progress.
 He wanted to combine social activism with the arts to convey messages of inclusivity and human rights.
-With this idea in mind, Stamatis set out to gather the knowledge, tools, and skills needed to carry out his vision for their community.
+With this idea in mind, Stamatis set out to gather the knowledge, tools, and skills needed to carry out his vision for the community.

 The project, Playing for Equality (PfE), started out in 2017 as an informal education youth group that used performing arts as a means to combat social injustice in Thessaloniki.
-In the beginning, the group focused on LGBTQIA+ issues but after Stamatis completed the Fellowship, it embraced a broader agenda encompassing other human rights causes relevant to the community.
-The group held regular meetings with ice-breakers, energizers and team building activities.
-For this type of projects, trust and psychological safety are necessary preconditions for group cohesion.
+In the beginning, the group focused on LGBTQIA+ issues, but after Stamatis completed the Fellowship, it embraced a broader agenda encompassing other human rights causes relevant to the community.
+The group held regular meetings with ice-breakers, energizers, and team building activities.
+For this type of project, trust and psychological safety are necessary preconditions for group cohesion.

 Playing for Equality exists because it should not exist.
 (Mary Seisoglou, Active PfE Member)

-Once they had gotten to know each other, the group started to dig deeper: they looked at the human rights topics that touched them on a personal level or that they saw a need to address.
-The plan then became to organize a performance piece that would present these issues to the community.
-This ended up taking the shape of a two part flash mob in December 2018, in the central streets of Thessaloniki.
+Once the group members had gotten to know each other, they started to dig deeper: they looked at the human rights topics that touched them on a personal level or topics they saw a need to address.
+They decided to organize a performance piece that would present these issues to the community.
+This ended up taking the shape of a two-part flash mob in December 2018, in the central streets of Thessaloniki.
 The first part was about oppression and discrimination as a whole, and the second was about rape culture.

-Initially, Stamatis had planned for this to be a one time project.
-However, the reactions from the community and the team were so positive, that people asked to make this a recurring event.
-Since then, Playing for Equality meets between university semesters biannually to continue the passing on of positive messages of inclusivity to the community through engaging and fun artistic activities.
+Initially, Stamatis had planned for this to be a one-time project.
+However, the reactions from the community and the team were so positive that people asked to make this a recurring event.
+Since then, Playing for Equality meets biannually between university semesters to continue passing on positive messages of inclusivity to the community through engaging and fun artistic activities.

-The project ended up becoming so successful, that the European Parliament invited and funded 20 members of the team to attend the European Youth Event (EYE2020), which will take place in Strasbourg later this year.
+The project was so successful that the European Parliament invited and funded 20 members of the team to attend the European Youth Event (EYE2020), which will take place in Strasbourg later this year.